 Physical Characteristics and Appearance

-Australian Shepherds and Border Collies share some physical similarities but have distinct features that set them apart.
+Australian shepherd:y0pww4ouueo= border collie share some physical similarities but have distinct features that set them apart.
 I’ll explore their size, build, coat colors, and patterns to highlight their unique characteristics.

 Size and Build